Bash at the Beach (1999)

 The 1999 Bash at the Beach was the sixth Bash at the Beach professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on July 11, 1999, from the National Car Rental Center in Fort Lauderdale, Florida.
 As of 2014, the event is available on the WWE Network.

+Nine matches were contested at the event, including one dark match.
+In the main event, Randy Savage and Sid Vicious defeated Kevin Nash and Sting for Nash's WCW World Heavyweight Championship, with Savage pinning Nash to win the title.
+In other prominent matches, Buff Bagwell defeated Roddy Piper in a boxing match, The Jersey Triad (Diamond Dallas Page, Chris Kanyon and Bam Bam Bigelow) defeated Chris Benoit and Perry Saturn in a handicap match to retain the WCW World Tag Team Championship, and Fit Finlay won the Junkyard Invitational.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Event

 The main event was a tag team match for the WCW World Heavyweight Championship in which the person to score the deciding pinfall would win the title.
 The match pitted champion Kevin Nash and Sting against Randy Savage and Sid Vicious.
 Savage pinned Nash to win the title.
 Other featured matches on the card were Roddy Piper versus Buff Bagwell in a boxing match, The No Limit Soldiers (Konnan, Rey Misterio, Jr., Swoll, and B.A.) versus The West Texas Rednecks (Curt Hennig, Bobby Duncum Jr., Barry Windham, and Kendall Windham) in an elimination match and a Junkyard Invitational match, which took place in a junkyard and the match could only be won climbing over a chain link fence and escaping.
 Fit Finlay escaped the junkyard to win the match and the Hardcore Junkyard Invitational Trophy.
+At the end of the match Hak put Finlay in the trunk of a car and Jerry Flynn riding a forklift picked up the car.
+Finlay was able to get out of the trunk before Flynn could put the car in a smash compactor.